TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   investors
 *   CA Transparency in Supply Chains Act

-JCPenney credit card pay bill check balance apply now JCPenney is Your One-Stop Shop for Valentine's Day Love is in the air at JCPenney!
-Shop for the perfect Valentineâs Day gifts for the ones you love.
-We have amazing Valentineâs gifts for her and him.
-Jewelry is the one of the best Valentineâs Day gifts.
-Her eyes will light up with a new ring or jewelry set from our jewelry store.
-For him, get a gorgeous new watch he can wear to any outfit, or cool new gadgets.
-Tasty treats are also wonderful gift ideas.
-Shop for yummy food gift baskets that your loved ones will adore!
+JCPenney credit card pay bill check balance apply now JCPenney is Your One-Stop Shop for Easter Clothes, Shoes &.
+Accessories At JCPenney, we're dedicated to bringing you the very best in stylish and affordable goods.
+Your entire family will look their best with our selection of Easter clothing!
+Shop Easter dresses for women and girls in stunning colors, beautiful designs, and flattering silhouettes.
+We have handsome dress clothes for men and boys, including two-piece suits and dress shirts in spring inspired colors.
+Get darling Easter outfits for babies and toddlers that are just picture perfect!
+Match your outfits with new Easter shoes from our shoe department, and finish the look with the right accessories!
+At JCPenney, youâll find everything you need for a stylish Easter.
 Your journey towards better value starts and ends with us, online or in your closest JCPenney store!

 *   legal
 *   privacy policy